OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
 Click Add Photographer button and fill up requested form.
-Click add profile button.
+Click add profile button to submit your input into MongoDB database.

 | Expected Result |
 |-----------------|
-Users are able to add as many photographers profiles as they likes.
+Users are able to add as many photographers profiles as they like.
 Whether it is their own profile or profile of another photographer, which they like to show to the community.

 | Actual Result |
 |---------------|